 The Division Street Extension project is a complete street project to include sidewalks, a separated bike facility, transit accommodation, roadway and non-motorized lighting, bioswales and pervious pavements, and landscaping with native vegetation.

-Metro Public Works is currently in the construction stage of this project which is projected to be complete in spring 2017.
+Metro Public Works is currently in the construction stage of this project which is projected to be complete in fall 2017.
 Construction began January 2016.